Kinjal-b/HW19/README.md

 Specifically designed for sequence-to-sequence tasks where the alignment between the inputs and the target outputs is unknown, such as in speech recognition.
 CTC loss allows the network to output a variable-length prediction for each input sequence without requiring a pre-defined alignment between the input and target sequences.

 The choice of loss function depends on the nature of the task (regression vs. classification vs. sequence prediction) and the specific characteristics of the data.
 During training, the RNN's weights are adjusted through backpropagation to minimize the chosen loss function, guiding the network towards making more accurate predictions.

+###  Q5.
+How do forward and backpropagation of RNN work?

+### Answer:

+Forward and backpropagation in Recurrent Neural Networks (RNNs) are mechanisms used to process inputs, compute outputs, and update weights through learning from errors, respectively.
+Given the sequential nature of RNNs, these processes are adapted to handle sequences of data over time.

+#### Forward Propagation in RNNs:

+1. Initialization:
+The process starts with initializing the hidden state, often to zeros, for the first time step.

+2. Sequential Processing:
+For each time step in the input sequence, the RNN performs the following steps:

+The current input (at time step t) and the previous hidden state (from time step t−1) are combined to compute the current hidden state.
+This computation involves applying a weighted sum followed by an activation function, such as tanh or ReLU, to introduce non-linearity.

+The current hidden state can then be used to compute the output for the time step, which may involve another transformation, depending on the task (e.g., a linear layer followed by softmax for classification).

+This process is repeated for each time step in the sequence, with the hidden state carrying forward information from one step to the next, acting as a form of memory.

+3. Output Generation:
+After processing the last time step, the RNN may output the final state's output or a sequence of outputs, depending on the application (e.g., sequence-to-sequence output, single final output).

+#### Backpropagation Through Time (BPTT) in RNNs:

+Backpropagation in RNNs is complicated by the temporal dependencies between time steps.
+To address this, RNNs use a variant called Backpropagation Through Time (BPTT).

+1. Compute Loss:
+Once the forward pass is completed and outputs are generated, the loss is calculated using a suitable loss function that compares the predicted outputs to the actual target values.

+2. Unrolling the Network:
+Conceptually, BPTT unrolls the RNN across time steps, treating it as a deep network where each time step is a layer.
+This unrolling is crucial for understanding how errors propagate backward through time as well as through layers.

+3. Gradient Calculation:
+Starting from the final time step, gradients of the loss function are calculated with respect to each parameter (weights).
+The chain rule of calculus is applied to propagate the gradients backward through each time step and to earlier layers, adjusting for the impact of each weight on the loss.

+4. Accumulating Gradients:
+Because the same weights are used at each time step, the gradients calculated for each time step are accumulated (summed) for each weight.

+5. Weight Update:
+Once the gradients are computed, the weights are updated using an optimization algorithm (e.g., SGD, Adam).
+The updates aim to minimize the loss by adjusting the weights in the direction that reduces the error.

+6. Propagation of Errors Through Time:
+The key part of BPTT is the propagation of errors not just backward through the network layers but also through time, allowing the network to learn from the temporal dependencies in the input sequence.

+This process of forward propagation to generate predictions and BPTT to learn from errors and update weights is repeated across many epochs, with the network gradually improving its predictions as it learns the sequential patterns and dependencies within the dataset.